Keen-Sheen/AVAX/README.md

 ### Speed
 * Uses a novel consensus protocol, developed by a team of Cornell computer scientists, and is able to permanently confirm transactions in under 1 second.

-Scalability
+### Scalability
-Capable of 4,500 transactions per second–an order of magnitude greater than existing blockchains.
+* Capable of 4,500 transactions per second–an order of magnitude greater than existing blockchains.

-Security
+### Security
-Ensures stronger security guarantees well-above the 51% standard of other networks.
+* Ensures stronger security guarantees well-above the 51% standard of other networks.

-Flexibility
+### Flexibility
-Easily create custom blockchains and decentralized apps that contain almost any arbitrary logic.
+* Easily create custom blockchains and decentralized apps that contain almost any arbitrary logic.

-Sustainability
+### Sustainability
-Uses energy-efficient proof-of-stake consensus algorithm rather than proof-of-work.
+* Uses energy-efficient proof-of-stake consensus algorithm rather than proof-of-work.

-Smart Contract Support
+### Smart Contract Support
-Supports the creation of Solidity smart contracts and your favorite Ethereum tools like Remix, Metamask, Truffle, and more.
+* Supports the creation of Solidity smart contracts and your favorite Ethereum tools like Remix, Metamask, Truffle, and more.

-Private and Public Blockchains
+### Private and Public Blockchains
-Create your own public or private blockchains.
+* Create your own public or private blockchains.

-Designed for Finance
+### Designed for Finance
+* Native support for easily creating and trading digital smart assets with complex, custom rulesets.